MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/developer-guide/alternate-distribution-options.md

 *  The ID of your extension.
 The ID information is available in Microsoft Edge at `edge://extensions` after you load the packed extension.

-The following examples use `1.0` as the version, and `aaaaaaaaaabbbbbbbbbbcccccccccc` for the ID.
+The following examples use `1.0` as the version, and `aaaaaaaabbbbbbbbccccccccdddddddd` for the ID.

 <!-- ====================================================================== -->